tenfef/SlashCSS/docs/content/docs/module/form.md

 ### Basic Usage

+The form component acts as a structure for building out form components.
 Defined with `form` form fields are grouped with the `form/item` child element.
-Form labels can have a required asterisk with the `:required` modifier.
+Form labels can have a required asterisk with the `required` class.

 <div class="max-width:400px padding-y:u6">
   <div class="card elevate">